light-saber/get-twitter-followers/README.md

 #TODO:
-* Skip those tweets that have already been retweeted.
+* Skip those tweets that have already been favourited.